signalfx/integrations/collectd-nginx/README.md

 ### INSTALLATION

-**If you are using the new SmartAgent, see the docs for [the collectd/nginx monitor](https://github.com/signalfx/signalfx-agent/tree/master/docs/monitors/collectd-nginx.md) for more information.
-The configuration documentation below may be helpful as well, but consult the SmartAgent repo's docs for the exact schema.**
+**If you are using the new Smart Agent, see the docs for [the collectd/nginx monitor](https://github.com/signalfx/signalfx-agent/tree/master/docs/monitors/collectd-nginx.md) for more information.
+The configuration documentation below may be helpful as well, but consult the Smart Agent repo's docs for the exact schema.**

 1. Installing the plugin: